zanda95/Swedish-Car-Registry/README.md

 ## Diesel vs. Electric: Shifting Trends in New Car Registrations in Sweden! 🚗⚡️🌱

 I'm thrilled to share with you a project that I've been passionately working on—analyzing newly registered cars in Sweden, from 2006 to May 2023.
+Throughout this project, I delved into the depths of SQL, Excel, and primarily Power BI, unraveling valuable insights about the evolving automotive landscape and the surge in sustainable transportation solutions. 🌍

 5 quick facts: